ucsdlib/data-gis-lab/tutorials/SMP-offline-setup.md

  <div align="center"><img src="../images/SMP-LicenseingSMP-123_SingleUse.png" widtch = 15></div>

-## User Steps for authorization with a CONNECTED computer
+## User Setup for authorization with a CONNECTED computer
 If you can have the computer you are setting up SMP connected to the internet for the authorization process, follow these steps.
 If the computer is already in a disconnected state, follow the setup for [User Setup for authorization with a disconnected computer](#User-Setup-for-authorization-with-a-disconnected-computer)

 1. Open ArcGIS Pro